soumende1/Traffic-Sign-Classifier/project_writeup.md

 **Answer:**

-I used the Adam optimizer (already implemented in the LeNet lab).
+To train the network Adam optimizer was used.
 The final settings used were:
 - batch size: 100
 - epochs: 60
 - learning rate: 0.0009